 Please note: It is ideal if you attend these appointments with a support person (i.e. spouse, sibling or friend etc).
 If you wish to have our support through this process, a Huntington’s Victoria representative can attend these appointments with you.

-Receiving a diagnosis of HD is far more complicated than a visit to your GP.
-In order to receive a diagnosis, you will need to obtain a referral from your GP to see a HD specialist.
-Consultation(s) with a specialist is covered by Medicare.
+Receiving a diagnosis of Huntington’s disease is far more complicated than a visit to your GP.
+In order to receive a diagnosis, you will need to obtain a referral from your GP to see a Huntington’s disease specialist.
 The initial consultation may include:

-After the above assessments, the specialist will inform you of whether or not they believe you are exhibiting symptoms of HD.
-The specialist will require a blood test to confirm that your symptoms are associated with HD.
+After the above assessments, the specialist will inform you of whether or not they believe you are showing symptoms of Huntington’s disease.
+The specialist will require a blood test to confirm your diagnosis.
 They may also request that you have a MRI scan to see any physical changes in the brain.